juangtddev/website-image-transform-effect/README.md

 ## Description

-In this tutorial, you will learn how to create a simple profile page with a header section using HTML, CSS, and JavaScript.
+A simple profile page with a header section using HTML, CSS, and JavaScript.
 The design includes images with beautiful hover effects.
 Additionally, we will implement a light/dark theme toggle feature, allowing users to switch between themes seamlessly.

 ## Features